-Developments must respect the special character and setting of the settlements in the Plan area.
-Development will only be permitted where it would not by means of its scale, height, materials or layout result in the loss or significant impact upon:
+Developments must respect the special character and wider setting of the settlements of Truro, Threemilestone and Shortlanesend.
+Development will be supported where it provides a positive impact by means of its scale, height, materials or layout, including the sensitive incorporation of historical, topographical and natural features of the site and where it does not result in the loss, significant negative impact or visual erosion of:

-- The Green foreground or background important to the character of the settlement; or - A significant green gap between two or more settlements which are close to each other and in danger of losing their separate identity; - The special qualities of the setting of the Area of Outstanding Natural Beauty.
+- The Green foreground or background important to the character of the settlement or landscape that is identified as sensitive to change in the Truro and Threemilestone or Shortlanesend Landscape Character Assessments; or - The most typical views of the settlement from the surrounding countryside or from within the settlement; or - A significant green gap between two or more settlements which are close to each other and in danger of losing their separate identity; or - Important gateways to the urban area from the surrounding rural areas; or - the special qualities of the setting of the Area of Outstanding Natural Beauty.

 Policy E7.
-Character of the Highways and byways
+Character of the highways and byways

-Development affecting roads, streets, opes, lanes, bridges and pavements in the Plan area should retain and enhance the character of the material and construction of the structure or surface making, where possible environmental improvements by retaining or reinstating historic paving and construction materials, sympathetic landscaping and planting, or removing unsightly elements such as hoardings; integrating road signs and markings as far as possible with the character of the space.
+Development affecting roads, streets, opes, lanes, bridges and pavements in the plan areas should retain and enhance the character of the material and construction of the structure or surface, making, where possible environmental improvements by retaining or reinstating historic paving and construction materials, sympathetic landscaping and planting, or removing unsightly elements such as hoardings, integrating road signs and markings as far as possible with the character of the space.
 Alterations shall preserve or enhance the character of the Conservation Area.
 Outside of the conservation area, development should aim to retain or enhance appropriate surfacing or construction materials.

-- Providing a local interpretation of sustainable development - Setting standards for build quality, energy efficiency and accessibility; - Encouraging sustainable transport modes; - Promoting environmental sustainability; - Helping to deliver Green Infrastructure potential
+• Providing a local interpretation of sustainable development

+• Setting standards for build quality, energy efficiency and accessibility;

+- Encouraging sustainable transport modes;

+- Promoting environmental sustainability;

+- Helping to deliver Green Infrastructure potential